conduition/musig2/doc/API.md

 ];

 /// Signatures should be verified upon receipt and invalid signatures
-/// should be blamed the signer who sent them. for (i, partial_signature) in partial_signatures.into_iter().enumerate() {
+/// should be blamed on the signer who sent them. for (i, partial_signature) in partial_signatures.into_iter().enumerate() {
     if i == signer_index {
         // Don't bother verifying our own signature